Retreats For Depression

 Since retreats are around-the-clock treatment settings, they can often lead to more concrete outcomes more quickly than weekly therapy.
 Retreats provide spaces for patients to engage with professionals in more in-depth ways than traditional therapy offers.
 Patients can also connect with others who may be going through similar struggles, an option that standard talk therapy may not provide.
 Many people who choose to attend a retreat enjoy the multiple interpersonal relationships they develop.

-Should you choose therapy for depression?
+Should you choose therapy or a retreat for depression?

 Overall, the two treatments are similar in terms of success rates and the end goal of helping patients manage depression and prevent further mental health disorders.
 A retreat and therapy are also similar in that they are both facilitated by licensed mental health professionals and include practices based on research that best help those struggling with mental health disorders such as depression.